ellaisys/s-cart/readme.md

 </p>

 ## About S-cart
-Free Open source E-commerce use Laravel framework for Business
+Free open source e-commerce use Laravel framework for Business: powerful  and friendly

 ## Support the project
 Support this project :stuck_out_tongue_winking_eye: :pray: